ambarltd/courses-v2/application/credit-card-enrollment-backend-in-java/src/main/java/cloud/ambar/common/aggregate/README.md

-In a CQRS and EventSourcing system, an aggregate plays a crucial role by handling commands and applying state changes based on past events.
-When a command is received, the aggregate is hydrated by replaying the relevant events from the event store to rebuild its current state.
-The aggregate is used to validate the command, apply any necessary changes, and produces new events that reflect the state transitions.
+In an Event Sourcing system, an aggregate interprets current state in an immediately consistent fashion, based on past events.
+The process of taking events from an serializedEvent store and instantiating an aggregate from them is called aggregate hydration or aggregate reconstitution.

-This pattern ensures that the aggregate maintains integrity while supporting event-sourced models where past events are the authoritative source of truth.
+An aggregate is typically hydrated in a command handler, or a reaction handler, when appending new events to the system.
+Why?
+Because we want to check the current state of the system from aggregates in an immediately consistent fashion.